Survey of Distributed Decision: Distributed Verification in Networks

 where $\ALL$ is the class of all distributed languages on networks (i.e., with configurations of the form $(G,\ell)$).
 This equality is however achieved using certificates on $O(n^2+nk)$ bits in $n$-node networks, where $k$ is the maximum size of the labels in the given configuration $(G,\ell)$.
 The $O(n^2)$ bits are used to encode the adjacency matrix of the network, and the $O(nk)$ bits are used to encode the inputs to the nodes.

-The notion of proof-labeling scheme has been extended in~\cite{GoosS11} to the notion of \emph{locally checkable proofs}, which is the same as proof-labeling scheme but where the verification algorithm is not bounded to run in a single round, but may perform an arbitrarily large constant number of rounds.
+The notion of proof-labeling scheme has been extended in~\cite{GoosS11} to the notion of \emph{locally checkable proofs}, which is the same as proof-labeling scheme but where the verification algorithm is not bounded to run in a single round, but may perform an arbitrarily large constant number of rounds\footnote{Formally, proof-labeling schemes assume that the verification algorithm can use only the certificates, and does not have access to the identifiers of the neighbors, nor to their local information --- this restriction is removed in~\cite{GoosS11}, as it has little impact on the results as long as we are dealing with certificates on $\Omega(\log n)$ bits.}.
 Let $\LCP$ be the associate class of distributed languages.
 By definition, we have

 and, more specifically,

 for every function $f$ bounding the size of the certificates.
 Moreover, since $\PLS=\ALL$, it follows that